Knowledge Transfer Partnerships

 How to apply

 The partnership receives support and guidance throughout the application process from the university’s KTP Team and an Innovate UK Knowledge Transfer Adviser.
 This support enables a very high success rate.
-The process takes an average of three to four months from first contact to the awarding of a grant.
+The process takes a minimum four months from first contact to the awarding of a grant.

 How long does a KTP last?

-Projects can run from 12 months to three years, depending on the time required to transfer the knowledge and deliver the outputs; the average project duration is two years.
+Projects can run from 12 months to 3 years, depending on the time required to transfer the knowledge and deliver the outputs; the average project duration is two years.

 Can we have more than one KTP?